Who knew there are so many fun facts about alcohol? For example:

 Incognito cocktails

-Many popular cocktails can be just as tasty with no booze.
+Many popular cocktails can be just as tasty without alcohol.
 Pack a glass with ice cubes, pour over tonic water, diet cola or Clamato, and squeeze in some fresh lime or lemon.
-The result is just as refreshing and tasty as a regular gin and tonic, vodka and cola, or bloody Caesar.
+The result is as refreshing and tasty as a regular gin and tonic, vodka and cola, or bloody Caesar.
+To take your mocktail game to the next level, check out these tasty alcohol-free options.

 Three cheers for near beer!